helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 Total daily IOT emissions will increase by the amount of rewards emitted to veIOT holders.

 ### Existing veIOT Stakers
-Current veIOT stakers will start to recieve rewards for their lockups, and can decay/unlock their positions as normal.
+Current veIOT stakers will start to receive rewards for their lockups, and can decay/unlock their positions as normal.

 ### Documentation Updates
 Documentation regarding staking with Helium Vote will need to be updated to reflect that staking IOT now earns rewards.